ptoshkov/integratedterminal/README.md

 Delete *default.json* to reset the default profile to factory settings.

 ## Build From Source
-In order to build `Integrated Terminal` from source the following prerequisites need to be installed and on the path:
+In order to build the toolbox from source the following prerequisites need to be installed and on the path:
 - MATLAB R2023a or later (https://www.mathworks.com/products/matlab.html)
 - Node.js with npm (https://nodejs.org/en)
 - pkg (https://github.com/vercel/pkg)
-- GNU Make
+- GNU Make (OS-specific)
 - Pandoc (https://pandoc.org)
 - WeasyPrint (https://weasyprint.org)
 - Bash (on Windows you can use Git Bash or MSYS2)